goixueyang/LGMS-HA-Python-Script/README.md

 ## Note
 All documents required you to copy the path by (select file -> right click -> copy as path) and paste them when you execute the Python scripts.

+## Remark
+**1. CIMB NO. 2.3.6.6: Pay attention to this row and figure out the necessity of appearance in Domain Controller report.**
+**2. CIMB NO. 2.3.10.4: Pay attention and do research on how to identify AES128_HMAC_SHA2 based on CIMB requirements (currently set as 'Configured' so it would not appear in the final report).**